jmaduafo/Portfolio-Version-2/README.md

   ## Description

-  * Disclaimer:  Portfolio isn't yet fully responsive and more animations will be added using framer motion
+  * Disclaimer:  More animations will be added using framer motion
   * Deployed Link: https://jmaduafo.github.io/Portfolio-Version-2

   For my portfolio, I wanted to show my skills in using React, but I also wanted to create a website that's personal to me and conveys my personality and my design sense well.
 I intend to add animations very soon to enhance user experience and to elevate the website further.
 Furthermore, I wanted it to look professional but not too conventional in order for it to stand out.
 I was inspired greatly by awwwards.com, and my goal was to create a website that would look like it would be on there.
 The portfolio includes a Home, About, Works, Contact, and Resume section and I believe that going through these pages would give the user a good idea of who I am.